cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.2.md

 1. Sign in to the [Google Admin Console](https://admin.google.com).
 2. Select **Apps -\> Google Workspace -\> Gmail**.
 3. Select **Spam, Phishing, and Malware**.
-4. Under **Spam** select **Add Another Rule**.

 #### GWS.GMAIL.19.1v0.2 Instructions
+For each rule listed under **Spam**:
+1. Ensure that either:
-1. Un-select **Bypass spam filters for messages from senders or domains in selected lists**.
+    * **Bypass spam filters for messages from senders or domains in selected lists** is not selected, or
-2. Or select **Bypass spam filters for messages from senders or domains in selected lists** and select or create a list that does not include entire domains.
+    * None of the lists shown under **Bypass spam filters for messages from senders or domains in selected lists** contain an entire domain.
+For example, the entire domain "example.com" is not acceptable, but the specific address, john.doe@example.com, would be.
-3. Select **Save**.
+2. Modify the rule or lists associated with the rule as needed, then select **Save.**

 #### GWS.GMAIL.19.2v0.2 Instructions
+For each rule listed under **Spam**:
+1. Ensure that either:
-1. Un-select **Bypass spam filters and hide warnings for messages from senders or domains in selected lists**.
+    * **Bypass spam filters and hide warnings for messages from senders or domains in selected lists** is not selected, or
-2. Or select **Bypass spam filters and hide warnings for messages from senders or domains in selected lists** and select or create a list that does not include entire domains.
+    * None of the lists shown under **Bypass spam filters and hide warnings for messages from senders or domains in selected lists** contain an entire domain.
+For example, the entire domain "example.com" is not acceptable, but the specific address, john.doe@example.com, would be.
-3. Select **Save**.
+2. Modify the rule or lists associated with the rule as needed, then select **Save.**

 #### GWS.GMAIL.19.3v0.2 Instructions
+For each rule listed under **Spam**:
-1. Un-select **Bypass spam filters and hide warnings for all messages from internal and external senders**
+1. Ensure that **Bypass spam filters and hide warnings for all messages from internal and external sender* is not selected.
-2. Select **Save**.
+2. Select **Save.**